amaldu/AntiSpam-NLP-Pipeline/README.md

 # Objective

-This project presents a step-by-step guide to build an efficient e-mail spam classification model.
+This project presents a step-by-step guide to build an e-mail spam classification model.

 <p align="center">
   <img src="images/intro.png" width="500"/>
 </p>

-By the end of this project, you'll have a powerful tool to help you filter out unwanted e-mails and ensure that your inbox is not filled with unnecessary content.

 # About the data
 The dataset used for this project can be found [here](https://www.kaggle.com/datasets/mfaisalqureshi/spam-email) which consists of 5,574 messages with the following columns: